A Hierarchical Sharded Blockchain Balancing Performance and Availability: PyloChain: The Protocol Design

 Additionally, this scheduling technique offers an opportunity to process mutually independent local blocks from different local chains in parallel, as all global transactions are filtered to the end.
 This can boost the processing speed of each main block, especially as the number of zones increases.
 For comparison, we illustrate our processing methods in Fig. \ref{fig:pylochain_executions}, showing the DAG-only PyloChain and the scheduling-enhanced version of PyloChain, denoted as PyloChain (DAG) and PyloChain (DAG+Sched), respectively, alongside a naive baseline approach that simply collects a fixed number of local blocks from each local chain (e.g., \cite{dylochain}).

-Note that our scheduling within a single main block does not cause fairness issues regarding user-experienced commit latency, unlike scheduling across multiple blocks.
-This is because a transaction commit event is emitted only after a main block is completely processed, so reordering transactions within a main block does not affect the timing of user-experienced commit events.
-From the perspective of transaction abortability, although global transaction scheduling clearly prevents interference among local transactions within a main block, it may still introduce interference in subsequent main blocks.
-Nonetheless, since this interference is independent of the scheduling, fairness in terms of transaction abortability is not an issue.
-Additionally, the computational overhead of scheduling is minimal since it merely involves iterating over blocks to filter global transactions.
-Moreover, as this filtering can be executed in parallel across blocks, latency can be further reduced.
-However, fairness concerns may arise outside the protocol path, especially if the PyloChain server operator monitors execution logs in real-time and externally notifies transaction results during main block processing.
+We briefly discuss scheduling considerations.
+Reordering transactions within a main block does not affect fairness in user-perceived commit latency, because commit events are emitted only after the entire main block is processed.
+In terms of abortability, global scheduling prevents interference among local transactions within a block, and any interference across blocks is independent of scheduling, so fairness is preserved.
+The scheduling overhead is low, as it simply filters global transactions by iterating over blocks; this step can also be parallelized to reduce latency.
+A potential fairness concern may arise only outside the protocol, if a PyloChain server operator monitors execution logs in real time and externally discloses results before main-block completion.
+Finally, scheduling does not affect state consistency.
+Although global transactions appear in local blocks, they are neither executed nor applied to local states; their states are finalized only during main-block processing.
+Thus, reordering them within a block does not impact local-chain states.